vuejs/rfcs/active-rfcs/0000-sfc-script-setup.md

 ## With TypeScript

 `<script setup>` should just work with TypeScript in most cases.
-To type setup arguments like `props` and `emit`,, simply declare them:
+To type setup arguments like `props` and `emit`, simply declare them:

 ```vue
 <script setup="props" lang="ts">